Q: What's the difference between the Chase Freedom and Chase Sapphire cards? Which one is preferred?

-Introductory offers: Chase Freedom appeals to budget-conscious consumers with a 0 percent introductory APR on purchases and balance transfers for 15 months.
-Chase Sapphire hooks frequent travelers with 10,000 bonus points after you spend $500 in the first 3 months from account opening.
+Bonus offers: Chase Sapphire hooks frequent travelers with 10,000 bonus points after you spend $500 on purchases in the first 3 months from account opening.

 Reward redemptions: Chase Freedom pays out a cash back reward as a statement credit every three months.
-Chase Sapphire lets you accrue points that you can redeem on the fly for travel expenses, merchandise and more.
+Chase Sapphire lets you accrue points that you can redeem on the fly for travel expenses, merchandise, gift cards, cash back and more.